aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

 }
 ```

 *Initialize* message that is received from *Ingestion Actor* will trigger the creation of *Worker Actors*.
-Number of workers is defined upon creating *Master Actor*.
+A number of workers are defined upon creating *Master Actor*.
 Here is the implementation of *createWorker* method:

 ```scala
 def createWorker(index: Int): ActorRef =
   context.actorOf(Worker.props(index), s"worker-$index")
 ```

-After workers are initialized, they are ready to start receiving tasks from their parent.
+After workers are initialized, they are ready to start receiving tasks from their parents.

 ```scala
 context.become(forwardTask(workers, 0))
 ```

 This code snippet(above) basically tells actors how to react to the next message.
-Actors *context.become* method takes a *PartialFunction[Any, Unit]* that implements the new message handler.
+Actor's *context.become* method takes a *PartialFunction[Any, Unit]* that implements the new message handler.

 ```scala
 type Receive = PartialFunction[Any, Unit]